-In a cross-region replication setting, Azure NetApp Files backup can be configured on a source volume only.
-Azure NetApp Files backup isn't supported on a cross-region replication destination volume.
+In a cross-region replication (CRR) or cross-zone replication (CZR) setting, Azure NetApp Files backup can be configured on a source volume only.
+Azure NetApp Files backup isn't supported on a CRR or CZR destination volume.

-See Restore a backup to a new volume for other considerations related to restoring backups.
+See Restore a backup to a new volume for additional considerations related to restoring backups.

 Disabling backups for a volume will delete all the backups stored in the Azure storage for that volume.
 If you delete a volume, the backups will remain.
 If you no longer need the backups, you should manually delete the backups.

 If you need to delete a parent resource group or subscription that contains backups, you should delete any backups first.
 Deleting the resource group or subscription won't delete the backups.
 You can remove backups by disabling backups or manually deleting the backups.
 If you delete the resource group without disabling backups, backups will continue to impact your billing.

 If you use the standard storage with cool access, see Manage Azure NetApp Files standard storage with cool access for more considerations.